 This is fully impermeable rain protection built from 0.51 ounce per square yard Dyneema Composite Fabric in olive tint.
 It has incredible warmth for it’s weight.
 Ventilation is done mechanically with a waterproof full zip.
 It’s also a full vapor barrier.
+There is a hood face shock cord, a rear cinch so the hood can be loose fitting or snug, a waist shock cord, and cuff elastic.
+The hood face cord, rear cinch cord, and waist cord are all removable if desired.

 The qualities of Dyneema Composite Fabrics are well known as a super light weight and super strong shelter material.
 However, it also has qualities that make it an amazing clothing material.
 First, it is about as waterproof as it get’s.
 Fully impermeable.
 There is no question about “wetting out”.
 There is no water repellent treatment (DWR) that can rinse off into the environment.
 Water and moisture simply do not move through it.
 Second, because of the above quality, it is shockingly warm for little weight.
 Since it is a full barrier, there is absolutely no evaporative cooling and no convection.
 You can throw this on over a wet shirt and all the cold evaporative cooling stops.
 Third, due to the wrinkled and super light texture of DCF, it tends to hover off the surface of your skin or inner layer, leaving a warm air gap.
 Other types of rainwear will tend to stick to your skin, which negates the air gap and exposes your skin to convection from the outside.